 - When should Extreme Programming be Used? - requirements for XP’s implementation

 - Scrum Is Dead.
 All Hail Kanban, the New King - some of the benefits of Kanban over SCRUM from a practical perspective

 - Don’t repeat yourself - what does DRY mean (Wikipedia)

-- The WET Codebase - a video by Dan Abramov on why WET approach is often better for code collaboration.
+- The WET Codebase - a video by Dan Abramov on why the WET approach is often better for code collaboration.